| PERSPECTIVES A Mini-Course in

 jillion-dog puppy mill, we could not have achieved those records without a

 basic understanding of applied genetics.
+That doesn't mean throw the

 books away.
 It does mean having to backtrack, admit mistakes, study, earn